 You have the right to know:

-- About our organization, services, doctors, and specialists
+- Know about our services, doctors, and specialists.

-- When your doctor is no longer contracted with Blue Shield of California Promise Health Plan
+- Be informed when your doctor is no longer contracted with Blue Shield of California Promise Health Plan.

-- About your medical records and the State and Federal laws that apply to their access and use
+- Know about all our other caregivers.
+Be able to see your medical records and follow the State and Federal laws that apply.

-- About all treatment choices for your condition, regardless of cost or benefit coverage
+- Have an honest talk with your doctor about all treatment choices for your condition, regardless of cost or benefit coverage.

 You have the right to:

-- Always be treated with respect and dignity
+- Always be treated with respect and recognition of your dignity.

 - Make a living will.
 This is also called an advance directive.